About The Kasserine Pass

 In February 1943, the German-Italian Afrika Korps led by General Erwin Rommel attacked US forces, mostly the U.S. Army’s II Corps, who were defending a two-mile wide valley within the Dorsal Mountains in Tunisia.
 This gap, known as known as the Kasserine Pass, was seen as a weak point by Rommel, who aimed to push the Allies out of Tunisia and improve his supply lines.

 The Battle of the Kasserine Pass was fought between 19 and 25 December and resulted in the retreat of US forces as well as significant losses on their part.
 With over a thousand men killed in the battle and hundreds being taken as prisoners of war, the Americans suffered a disastrous defeat.
-Yet, in the aftermath of the Battle of Kasserine Pass, they made significant changes which would serve them in later battles.
+Yet, in the aftermath of the Battle of Kasserine Pass, they learned from mistakes made and thus made significant strategic changes which served them well in later battles.

 Discover the best Historic Sites in Tunisia, from Carthage to Byrsa Hill and more, includes interactive Tunisian cultural places, monuments and landmarks map.